 Law is necessary but it needs reform

-The 16th-century European Reformation of religion points to the need for a 21st-century global Reformation of the law and legal processes.
+The 16th-century European Reformation of religion is a pointer to the need for a 21st-century global Reformation of the law and legal processes.
 Law is necessary but it needs reform.
-Secularism has allowed law to run out of control and Reformation is long overdue.
-Secularism is 500 years out of date, far behind the curve of Christian …
+Secularism has allowed the reach of the law to run out of control and Reformation is long overdue.
+Secularism is 500 years out of date, …

 The truth and “the whole truth”